In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

 The input peak-to-peak voltages are \SI{800}{\V} and \SI{1200}{\V}.
-The data points are missing on the high-frequency side.
-This is because the output voltage of the amplifier became unstable due to the oscillation.
-The output of the amplifier becomes unstable at lower frequency with more boards.
+Data points missing at high frequencies are due to instabilities in the amplifier output, which caused oscillations.
+As more boards were added, the frequency at which that happened became progressively lower.
 This is thought to be due to the increase in capacitive load with more boards, which leads to the amplifier's output current reaching its limit.
-We have confirmed that the operation at higher frequencies is possible by using a higher power audio amplifier and transformer, and we plan to introduce this in the future.
+We have confirmed that the operation at higher frequencies is possible if higher power audio amplifiers and transformers are used, and we plan to introduce this in the future.